kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Run_your_study/Tips-and-Tricks.md

    });
    ```

 1. By using [`jatos.abortStudy`](jatos.js-Reference.html#jatosabortstudy) and its message parameter.
 This message won't be deleted together with the other result data.
-This message can then be seen in every Study Result page in the 'Message' column.
+This message can then be seen in every Study Result page in the <Hl>Message</Hl> column.

    E.g.